Metapattern/metapattern.github.io/remedy/remedy.md

 ##### Who you are #####
 <br>
 ## Remedy Partners blends deep expertise with a spirit of innovation. ##
 Your team has defined an industry once already.
-Blending incredible expertise across sectors: venture capital, finance, technology, public policy, and healthcare with a fast growing, young and ambitious team.
+Blending incredible expertise across sectors: venture capital, finance, technology, public policy, and healthcare with <br> a fast growing, young and ambitious team.

 Capable, caring, and cutting edge: this is a truly modern healthcare company.